thepeoplesbourgeois/apollonius/README.md

 ## Technical implementation

-Apollonius runs entirely within a webpage via the JavaScript library [`neverland`](https://github.com/webreflection/neverland) by Andrea Giammarchi. `neverland` is meant to be a replacement for `React`, with an emphasis on state management through the Hook pattern [introduced in React 16.8](https://reactjs.org/docs/hooks-intro.html).
+Apollonius runs entirely within a webpage via the JavaScript library [`neverland`](https://github.com/webreflection/neverland) by Andrea Giammarchi. `neverland` is a replacement for `React`, with an emphasis on state management through the Hook pattern [introduced in React 16.8](https://reactjs.org/docs/hooks-intro.html).
-New features will be implemented as I learn more about the JavaScript standard library and how to interface with it through `neverland`.
-Bundling is handled by Rollup.
-Minimization isn't enabled, but apparently `neverland` weighs in around 5KB when it is.

-Not too bad for near-parity with React behaviors.
+The application is a total of 25kb, minified. `Neverland`'s developer claims that `lighterhtml` is only 4kb minified; the app components and logic are 5kb, meaning that `neverland` adds 16kb to support the hook pattern...

+In the future I might try removing it to use only `lighterhtml`